levelupcc/level-up/_pages/curriculum/protecting-data/data-backup-basics/synthesis/synthesis-data-backup-basics/synthesis-data-backup-basics.md

 ---
 layout: content-page
-title: "Synthesis: Protecting Data - Data Backup Basics"
+title: "Synthesis: Data Backup Basics"
 author:
 summary: This is a final closing for the Data Backup Basics module, with an optional inclusion or introduction of backup policy planning as needed.
 permalink: /curriculum/protecting-data/data-backup-basics/synthesis/synthesis-data-backup-basics
-breadcrumb: "Synthesis: Protecting Data - Data Backup Basics"
+breadcrumb: "Data Backup Basics Synthesis"
 date: 2016-05-00
 adids: Synthesis
 parent: Data Backup Basics